 Activated carbon is an important component in the filtration industry.

 Among other things, implementation of Goods and Services Tax (GST) has also added to the cost of procurement.
-GST, Raj says, has had a major impact, especially on smaller and new companies, as they do not have enough capital to tackle the working capital blockage due to the delayed refund of GST.
+GST, some exporters say, has had a major impact, especially on smaller and new companies, as they do not have enough capital to tackle the working capital blockage due to the delayed refund of GST.
 Profit margins are variable and depend on a variety of factors like availability of raw material, mesh size, etc. But, on an average, the profits range between 5% and 7%.
 Suresh however adds that profit margins have seen a decline.
 “Earlier, in the years from 2008 to 2010, we could get margins as high as 10-15%, but that have now reduced.